vagnermengali/yrprey-docker/README.md

 To access the backend go to `{your host}:82`.

 ## Reporting Vulnerabilities

 Please, avoid taking this action and requesting a CVE!

 The application intentionally has some vulnerabilities, most of them are known and are treated as lessons learned.
 Others, in turn, are more "hidden" and can be discovered on your own.
 If you have a genuine desire to demonstrate your skills in finding these extra elements, we suggest you share your experience on a blog or create a video.
 There are certainly people interested in learning about these nuances and how you identified them.
 By sending us the link, we may even consider including it in our references.

+## Contribution

+Contributions are welcome!
+Feel free to open a PR or report issues.

+If this project has been helpful to you, consider giving it a star (⭐) on the repository to support development.